jjstrydom/cv/cv.md

 ### Senior Team Lead (Data Science)
 *Advance Guidance | May 2023 - Present*

-- Pioneered innovative techniques to harness business value from customer data.
+- Pioneered innovative techniques to generate IP from customer data through experimentaton and Generative AI.
+- Streamlined and sped up Data Analytics execution accross projects with a common shared toolset and approach.
-- Spearheaded forecasting initiatives for major US consulting and South African Health Tech firms.
+- Spearheaded initiatives and managing relationships with their executives and senior management teams for a major US consulting firm (big four) and a South African Health Tech firm.

 ### Head of Analytics
 *Jumo.world | Jun 2021 - Apr 2023*

-- Championed a fintech lending platform to bring financial inclusion across Africa.
-- Managed the analytics function, streamlining data-driven decision-making across departments.
+- Managed the analytics function, spearhedding data-driven decision-making across departments and multiple african territories (Ghana, Kenya, Tanzania, Uganda, Zambia) within the guardrails of all relevant regulatory and comliance requirements.
+- Launched an internal cross functional innovation think tank to develop new markets and solve problems creatively based on proven processes.
 - Implemented experimental designs for product improvement and facilitated company-wide learning through a comprehensive searchable insights platform.

 ### Portfolio Analytics Team Lead
 *Jumo.world | Jun 2019 - May 2021*

 - Enabled data-driven decisions for portfolio and asset managers, providing statistical confidence to solutions.
+- Introduced behavioural analytics, connecting how clients behave and react to product dynamics to customer lifetime value.
 - Led a team of Data Scientists in enhancing technical quality and R&D outcomes.

 ### Senior Data Scientist
 *MyBucks | Jun 2018 - May 2019*

 - Engineered a real-time data pipeline for the Haraka mobile loan product, significantly reducing operating costs and improving response time.
+- Developed anti-fraud ML features, anomily detection, graph-algorithms which combined eliminated losses due to fraud and opportunism by ~R1m per month.

 ### Senior Systems Engineer
 *CSIR | Jan 2014 - May 2018*